 T.L.O. and Recent Court Decisions

 As a fundamental matter, searches conducted by school officials within the school environment are subject to the "reasonableness" standard spelled out in New Jersey v.
 T.L.O.
 Under this standard, a search must be (1) justified at its inception and (2) reasonable in scope.
-However, even T.L.O. does not provide school officials with the unrestricted authority to search the digital conents of a student's cell phone.
+However, even T.L.O. does not provide school officials with the unrestricted authority to search the digital contents of a student's cell phone.

 The question for school officials is under what circumstances may they access the contents of a student’s cell phone without violating the Fourth Amendment?
-After the cell phone has been seized, does the fact that the student possessed or used it on school grounds (in violation of school policy) provide school officials with the authority to conduct a search of the device’s stored communications (text messages, contact lists, phone logs)?
+After the cell phone has been seized, does the fact that the student possessed or used it on school grounds (in violation of school policy) provide school officials with the authority to conduct a search of the device’s stored communications (text messages, contact lists, photographs, phone logs)?

 Recently, a series of federal courts have reviewed whether school officials violated students' Fourth Amendment rights by viewing text messages on the student's cell phones.
 Unfortunately, as is often the case when courts are faced with applying "old rules" to new technology, these decisions have been a "mixed bag," with some courts finding school officials justified in the cell phone search and other courts finding that school officials were not justified in the cell phone search.

 School officials should approach the decision to search cell phone digital contents with caution.
 Because they are not legal experts, school officials should resist the temptation to conduct a search of the phone’s digital contents based solely on the fact that the cell phone has been confiscated.
 Instead, they should first review school district policy on when searches of confiscated student property are justified.
 School officials should also consider consulting with the school district’s legal counsel before viewing digital data on the cell phone.